Anthony Kaun Hai?: Plot

-The real Anthony Gonsalves is, however, a journalist who is eager to find some big scandal.
-He once spots the scene of a powerful man, Luck Sharma, murdering a girl and shoots it with his camera.
-He sends the CD of the video of Lucky murdering the girl to Lucky to blackmail him for 10 million THB.
-Lucky Sharma killed him in return.
+The real Anthony Gonsalves is, however, a journalist who is eager to find a big scandal.
+He soon finds a powerful man, Lucky Sharma, murdering a girl and films it with his camera.
+He sends a copy of the video to Lucky to blackmail him for 10 million THB.
+Lucky later kills the real Gonsalves.

 Released, Champ and Raghu get their new identities from Champ's friend Dr. Lashwani.
-However, the new identity Champ gets is Anthony Gonsalves, because Lashwani was just conducting an autopsy for real Gonsalves's dead body when Champ asked his help to get a new identity, and he came up with the name.
+However, Champ's new identity is Anthony Gonsalves, because Lashwani was conducting an autopsy on the real Gonsalves's dead body when Champ asked for help.
 Champ and Raghu meet Jia later.

-After Champ is using Gonsalves's identity, Lucky's man is also shocked to know that Gonsalves is still alive, so they plan to kill him again, but Champ, who they think is Gonsalves, escapes, and Raghu dies in the shooting.
+After Champ begins using Gonsalves's identity, Lucky is shocked to know that Gonsalves is still alive, and plans to kill him again.
+However, Champ, who they think is Gonsalves, escapes, and Raghu dies in the shooting.

 Learning her father owes 50 million THB to Champ for getting him out of jail, Jia shows Champ the place where her father buried the diamonds, which is now inside a jailyard.
 Champ falls in love with Jia, and he soon learns who is real Anthony Gonsalves and his story of him, so he reports to the police and asks to be locked in jail as witness protection.
 In the jail, Champ digs out the diamonds and sends them one by one to Jia through a pigeon.

-Champ later gives the CD to inspector Suraj Singh, and Lucky Sharma is therefore arrested.
+Champ later gives the CD to inspector Suraj Singh, and Lucky Sharma is arrested.

 After listening to Champ's full story, Master Madan supports him.
 He shoots Lucky Sharma's men, who come to kill Champ.
-Also, he lends his Ferrari to Champ for catching the flight that Jia is supposed to fly with.
+He lends his Ferrari to Champ for catching the flight that Jia is supposed to fly with.
 Champ sees Jia at the airport before she boards the flight, and they confess their love to each other and reunite.